BPD (Borderline Personality Disorder)

 It can be a good idea to write down everything you’ve been feeling or experiencing to talk through with your GP, or you can simply hand them the piece of paper if you find it tricky to talk about.

-If your GP thinks you have BPD, they’ll then refer you to a specialist.
+If your GP thinks you have BPD, they’ll then refer you to a specialist who will be able to help you.

 Why is BPD so stigmatised?